Practical Linux, Windows Server and cloud guides for IT pros.

 Diagram showing which machine types should upgrade to Ubuntu 26.04 now, soon or later.

-If you specifically want the Ubuntu 26.04 security baseline, this is also where it makes sense to start.
+If you specifically want the Ubuntu 26.04 security baseline, this is also where you should start.
 You get to test the new defaults and confirm which of your habits or scripts need adjustment before the release becomes a production discussion.

 Production servers, revenue-critical desktops, shared family machines, and heavily managed enterprise endpoints should not treat the LTS launch day as a deadline.
 The cost of one VPN regression, one identity issue, or one package assumption breaking is simply higher.